-An ad should be as good as its landing page when determining where you would want the conversion to take place, ensure everything is in order for you to deliver the promises of your ad.
+An advertisement should be as good as its landing page when determining where you would want the conversion to take place, ensure everything is for you to deliver the promises of your ad.
 The steps below could help you achieve this:

-Optimize for apps – a significant number f people prefer purchasing via mobile so it would be important that you utilize this to drive people to your app.
+Optimize for apps – a significant number f people prefer purchasing via mobile, so it would be vital that you utilize this to drive people to your app.
 So ensure you have registered your app and integrated it with Facebook SDK.

-Aim for continuity – if you focused your ad on a specific objective, ensure your landing page delivers just that.
+Aim for continuity – if you focus your ad on a specific objective, ensure your landing page delivers just that.
 Don’t get your visitors frustrated by mixing up things.
-If for instance, your ad focuses on shoes, ensure your landing page also focuses on shoes.
-Anything else will lead to the potential visitor being frustrated therefore you would have lost an essential lead.
-Language and design are important here also.
+If, for instance, your ad focuses on shoes, provide your landing page also focuses on shoes.
+Anything else will lead to the potential visitor being frustrated.
+Therefore, you would have lost an essential lead.
+Language and design are paramount here also.

-Implement pixel – after you have decided on the page you would like the conversion event to happen, you will have to add the ace pixel code to the page to track events.
+Implement pixel – after you have decided on the page you would like the conversion event to happen, you will have to add the ace pixel code to the page to track activities.
 With this, you can determine what ad performs better and what doesn’t perform.
-This way you can focus on ads that perform and leave out those that don’t.
+This way, you can focus on advertisements that perform and leave out those that don’t.

 The impression of the user determines their interactions with your ad.
-It just a matter of seconds for a user to determine where to land.
-So it is important that you create an ad that is very attractive if you want to convert more leads.
-Most first impressions are brought by the design so ensure your visuals are as good as possible.
+It just a matter of seconds for a user to decide where to land.
+So you must create an ad that is very attractive if you want to convert more leads.
+Most first impressions are brought by design so ensure your visuals are as good as possible.

 Use videos or GIFs – opt for shorter interesting videos.
-If possible use static videos.
-Ensure you have tested these videos for mobile devices to ensure they are supported by every device.
+If possible, use static videos, ensure you have tested these videos for mobile devices to ensure every device supports them.

 Size-to-spec – low-resolution videos reflect poorly on your ad.
-Ensure you have the right image size to meet the right size specifications.
+Ensure you have the right image size to meet the correct size specifications.